aimms/how-to/Articles/526/526-language-leverages-composite-objects.rst

 #.  `indexed sets <https://documentation.aimms.com/language-reference/non-procedural-language-components/set-declaration/set-declaration-and-attributes.html#indexed-sets>`_.

+The :download:`AIMMS 4.82 project download <model/TimeSpaceNetworkBasic.zip>`

-Can these semantics be used in the two approaches to model composite objects?
+Can this functionality be used in the two approaches to model composite objects?

 The component based approach to support AIMMS set semantics for composite objects
 -----------------------------------------------------------------------------------